 M.M., Ithaca College

 B.M., Baldwin Wallace University

-One of only fifteen people in the United States who holds the Diplôme Supérieur from the Institut Jaques-Dalcroze in Geneva, Switzerland, Mary is an active clinician, regularly presenting workshops that emphasize using Eurhythmics to develop artistry at the keyboard.
+One of only ten people in the United States who holds the Diplôme Supérieur from the Institut Jaques-Dalcroze in Geneva, Switzerland, Mary regularly presents workshops that emphasize using Eurhythmics to develop artistry at the keyboard, and is on the faculty of the Dalcroze School of the Rockies.
 Mary is coauthor of an ear training text, Developing Musicianship Through Aural Skills: A Holistic Approach to Sight Singing and Ear Training (Routledge, 2010), which pioneers a new pedagogical method of teaching the essentials of musicianship, and is currently writing an interactive CD-Rom designed to develop sight-reading skills at the piano.

 While a member of the faculty of Ithaca College, Mary was the pianist for the performing arts troupe, L'ensemble Jaques-Dalcroze Plastique Animée, whose tours included performances in the United States, Canada, and Europe.
-She has served as editor of the American Dalcroze Journal, was a member of the board of the Ohio Music Teachers Association, and was featured in Passion in Action, an e-zine for Creatives in February, 2010.
-Mary is a recipient of the prestigious Strosacker Prize for Excellence in Teaching at Baldwin Wallace University.
+She has served as editor of the American Dalcroze Journal, serves on the Professional Development Committee for the Dalcroze Society of America, and was featured in Passion in Action, an e-zine for Creatives in February, 2010.
+Mary is a recipient of the prestigious Strosacker Prize for Excellence in Teaching and the Distinguished Faculty Leadership Award at Baldwin Wallace University.